databrickslabs/splunk-integration/README.md

   * Notebook 1 - syslog_rfc3164: [source](/notebooks/source/syslog_rfc3164.py), [html](/notebooks/html/syslog_rfc3164.html), [dbc](/notebooks/dbc/syslog_rfc3164.dbc)
   * Notebook 2 - syslog_rfc5424: [source](/notebooks/source/syslog_rfc5424.dbc), [html](/notebooks/html/syslog_rfc5424.html), [dbc](/notebooks/dbc/syslog_rfc5424.dbc)

+## Feedback

+Issues with the application?
+Found a bug?
+Have a great idea for an addition?
+Feel free to file an issue.

+## Legal Information
-This connector is not officially supported by Databricks.
-Please send an email to cybersecurity@databricks.com for help.
+This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
+Support, questions, help, and feature requests can be communicated via email -> cybersecurity@databricks.comor through the Issues page of this repo.